raminmohammadi/RaminMohammadi.github.io/_posts/2022-02-19-Statistical-Tests-For-Categorical-Columns.md

 $$P(X=a)=\frac{\binom{a+c}{a}\binom{a+b}{a}}{\binom{n}{a}}$$

-  - Where:
+Where:

-      -- $\binom{a+c}{a}$ is the number of ways to choose $a$ successes from $a+c$ trials.
+ - $\binom{a+c}{a}$ is the number of ways to choose $a$ successes from $a+c$ trials.

-      -- $n$ is the total number of observations.
+ - $n$ is the total number of observations.

 #### When to Use:

 - **Small Sample Sizes**: Especially when the expected frequencies are small (less than 5).
 The Chi-Square test, in contrast, might not be accurate with small sample sizes.
 - **Exact P-values**: When you need to compute exact p-values, regardless of the sample size.
 - **2x2 Tables**: Fisher's Exact Test is typically used for 2x2 contingency tables.
 For larger tables, computational challenges arise, although there are generalizations of the test for larger tables.

 ```python